adamant/adamant.language.reference/src/types.md

     ;
 ```

-Note that while value types are declared to be subtypes of reference types, the reality is more compilcated.
+Note that while value types are declared to be subtypes of reference types, the reality is more complicated.
 Given value type `S` that is a subtype of reference type `T`, then `ref S <: T`.
 There is an implicit boxing conversion from `S` to `T$owned`.